4 tips I used to revamp my living room

 Once day I plan to paint the cupboards and door frames in this room the same colour as the walls but at the moment I cannot face sanding all the gloss paint off.

-So there you have it, 4 things I learnt and used in order to get my living room meeting my aesthetic and emotional needs!
+So there you have it, 4 tips I used to revamp my living room so that it meets my aesthetic and emotional needs!
 I hope these have given you ideas and some inspiration.
 Do share your thoughts on Instagram layered.home and I’d love it if you would follow me on there too!
 And please share on your stories or repost on Instagram, I’d be forever grateful!
 By the way, don’t forget to download my free resources that will help you design your own interiors and grow your Instagram account!